 - 1. Advanced Standing A College program midshipman in his/her junior or senior year who is receiving a stipend and has agreed to serve on active duty in the Navy or Marine Corps. - 2.
 AMOI Assistant Marine Officer Instructor - 3.
 College Program A midshipman who is voluntarily participating in the NROTC program without scholarship benefits. - 4.
 CORTRAMID Career Orientation and Training for Midshipmen: Summer Training for rising sophomores in San Diego.
 Three weeks long, this opportunity provides a window into the lifestyle and operations of the Navy and Marine Corps.
 Midshipmen are afforded a better and more well-rounded idea of the opportunities available as a future Naval or Marine Officer. - 5.
 LOA Leave of Absence. - 6.
 Midshipman A student participating in the NROTC Program. - a.
 First Class (1/C) A fourth year midshipmen (usually a senior). - b.
 Second Class (2/C) A third year midshipman (usually a junior). - c.
 Third Class (3/C) A second year midshipman (usually a sophomore). - d.
 Fourth Class (4/C) A first year midshipmen (usually a freshman). - 7.
 Marine Option A midshipman selected for commissioning as an officer in the Marine Corps following graduation. - 8.
 Mate A A midshipman who is qualified in general sailing and has demonstrated basic onthe-water sailing techniques. - 9.
-MCP Meritorious Commissioning Program.
-This program was canceled by the Marine Corps as of FY 2011. - 10.
 MECEP Marine Corps Enlisted Commissioning Education Program.
 These are active duty enlisted Marine Corps personnel that are provided the opportunity to go to college full time while receiving full pay, allowances and benefits.
-They must, however, pay for school out of their own budget. - 11.
-MOI Marine Officer Instructor - 12.
-Navy Option A midshipman who will be commissioned as a Naval Officer following graduation.
+They must, however, pay for school out of their own budget. - 10.
+MOI Marine Officer Instructor - 11.
+Navy Option A midshipman who will be commissioned as a Naval Officer following graduation. - 12.
+Nurse Option A midshipman who pursues a degree in nursing and who agrees to be commissioned as an officer in the Nurse Corps.

-- 13. Nurse Option A midshipman who pursues a degree in nursing and who agrees to be commissioned as an officer in the Nurse Corps. - 14.
-Officer Candidate (OC) Active duty enlisted Navy personnel that are provided the opportunity to go to college full time while receiving full pay, allowances and benefits.
-They are authorized a scholarship which in most cases covers their education expenses. - 15.
-Pass-in-Review Annual formal parade of all ROTC participants for presentation to university officials. - 16.
-PFA Physical Fitness Assessment for Navy Option students. - 17.
-PFT Physical Fitness Test for Marine Option students. - 18 PRB Performance Review Board - 19.
-PT Physical Training. - 20.
+- 13. Officer Candidate (OC) Active duty enlisted Navy personnel that are provided the opportunity to go to college full time while receiving full pay, allowances and benefits.
+They are authorized a scholarship which in most cases covers their education expenses. - 14.
+Pass-in-Review Annual formal parade of all ROTC participants for presentation to university officials. - 15.
+PFA Physical Fitness Assessment for Navy Option students. - 16.
+PFT Physical Fitness Test for Marine Option students. - 17.
+PRB Performance Review Board. - 18.
+PT Physical Training. - 19.
 RT Remedial Training.
-Conducted on Saturday mornings for students who miss events or fail to meet standards of academics/uniforms/conduct. - 21.
-Scholarship Student A midshipman whose tuition is being paid for by the NROTC program. - 22.
-Skipper B A midshipman who has an advanced knowledge of sailing after completing all Mate A qualifications. - 23.
-Third Class Swimmer Is a person who can stay afloat and survive without the use of a personal Flotation Device (PFD) in open water long enough to be rescued in a manoverboard situation. - 24.
+Conducted for students who miss events or fail to meet standards of academics/uniforms/conduct. - 20.
+Scholarship Student A midshipman whose tuition is being paid for by the NROTC program. - 21.
+Skipper B A midshipman who has an advanced knowledge of sailing after completing all Mate A qualifications. - 22.
+Third Class Swimmer Is a person who can stay afloat and survive without the use of a personal Flotation Device (PFD) in open water long enough to be rescued in a manoverboard situation. - 23.
 U/A Any student who is late or misses a battalion event is considered to be in an unauthorized absence status and may be officially counseled and/or assigned to RT.

-25. Unit Contact Information
+Unit Contact Information